TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Experimental_Analysis.md

 ## Documenting and Tracking Components

-Each team must maintain a complete and accurate record of all components acquired or assigned during the semester.
-This will be **strictly enforced** — component tracking is **not optional**.
-Failure to keep a complete and accurate inventory will result in **automatic failure** of the Experimental Analysis report.

-At the end of the semester, **all items must be accounted for** and **stations must be clean**.
-Missing items or incomplete records will be treated as a failure to meet critical project requirements.

----

 ### Initial Inventory

 All components ordered, borrowed, or assigned are listed below.
 Each item includes vendor/source, order ID, cost, and assigned storage location.